 These headphones are stable enough under normal, casual listening conditions but they're not intended for and won't be ideal to use while running.
 They're a bit bulky and sway a lot under strenuous activity.
 On the upside, the cable will detach if hooked on something provided you do not lock them into the earcup.

-The HD 598 Cs are a good-sounding pair of closed-back headphones.
+The Sennheiser HD 598 Cs are a good-sounding pair of closed-back headphones.
 They have a well-balanced Bass reproduction, but those with glasses or long hair may experience less Bass under certain conditions.
-The Mid Range and Treble Ranges are also well-produced, but vocals and leads may sound a little forward.
+The mid-range and treble range are also well-produced, but vocals and leads may sound a little forward.
 On the other hand, they don't have an as open and immersive Soundstage as the open-back variation.

 Excellent Bass Range performance.
 The overall bass response is nearly flawless and within +/-1dB of our Target Response, if you can achieve a proper seal with these headphones.
 The plot shown here is the average of 25 measurements done on 5 human subjects.
 We noticed that subjects who have long hair or wear glasses with arms that aren't flush to their temple measured less bass.